zzzprojects/EntityFramework-Extensions/docs2/pages/documentations/options/use-audit.md

 {% include component-try-it.html href='https://dotnetfiddle.net/cIHYyb' %}

 ## Purpose
-Logging old values and new values are often useful to keep a history of changes in the database or file.
+Logging old and new values is often useful to keep a history of changes in the database or file.

 ## FAQ